 Rapid shots are practically good, but it is possible to unintentionally zoom into the preview of your image if you’re trying to zoom in quick succession after a previous shot.
 Be sure to wait until the screen has cleared before attempting to take your next image, and you should not have this problem.
 Brushing through images in playback is very receptive.

 With sufficient light, the Sony DSC-HX350 can be trusted in taking some incredible photos.
-If your primary intention for buying a camera like this is to use on your travels or vacation, where you are taking shots in sunny locations, then you should be very excited and hopeful with what it can produce.
+If your primary intention for buying a camera like this is to use it on your travels or vacation, where you are taking shots in sunny locations, then you should be very excited and hopeful with what it can produce.

 It is always great to see colors and vibrance in every frame, upholding a reasonable degree of realism while also having a satisfying amount of punch.
 On most occasions, if not all, the all-purpose metering is doing a decent job of making accurate exposures, meaning it was infrequent I needed to dial in any exposure compensation.

-Pictures were taken throughout the lens’ focal length display the right level of detail, especially again in perfect lighting.
+Pictures were taken throughout the lens’s focal length display the right level of detail, especially in perfect lighting.

 There are ample options for excellent filters and effects that you can use via the Creative Styles or Picture Effects setting.
 It is best to explore with them to see which you prefer, but always remember, since the camera does not shoot in raw format, whatsoever you shoot with, you cannot remove at a later date.